Remote education provision: information for parents

 How will my child access any online remote education you are providing?

-The work will appear on the school learning platform Google Classroom and will be updated on a fortnightly basis.
-Assessments and feedback to pupils will also be provided via our Google Classroom platform.
-Microsoft Teams will be used across the school with all year groups for Form time meetings.
+The work will appear on the school learning platform Google Classroom and will be updated according to the student’s timetable provided by their teacher.
+Assessments and feedback to pupils will be provided via our Google Classroom platform.

 If my child does not have digital or online access at home, how will you support them to access remote education?